Recrus/ByteBurst/README.md

-# My Landing Page Showcase
+# Byte-Burst Landing Page Showcase

 Welcome to my landing page project!
 This project is a testament to my skills in HTML, SCSS, and JavaScript.
 It's a simple, yet elegant, demonstration of what I can craft using only these technologies.